moturkmani/Win11GlitchyIndexerFix/README.md

 ## 🙏 Disclaimer

-This software is provided as-is, with no warranty of any kind (see [LICENSE](Win11GlitchyIndexerFix/blob/main/LICENSE)).
+This software is provided as-is, with no warranty of any kind.
 It automates changes to your registry, search index, and system files — use at your own risk, and always keep backups.